Lukas-Dresel/dice22_breach_binja/README.md

 # Example

-The main function after decompiles to something immensely readable and we can clearly see the logic of the program represented.
+The main function decompiles to something quite readable and we can clearly see the logic of the program represented.
 This is accomplished by some instruction matching + meta opcode creation in the disassembly library [dice22_breach_dis](https://github.com/Lukas-Dresel/dice22_breach_dis/).
 With those meta opcodes binaryninja can infer methods, etc. correctly, and the control flow cleans up quite nicely.

 ![image](https://user-images.githubusercontent.com/13377119/153095141-c2d4e94c-95f6-406b-8427-b53b9989ac3a.png)